hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ## Getting/Setting OMCI hardware version (ME 256)
-This setting must be set with the `misc` binary and the `eqvid set abc123"` command.
+This setting must be changed with the `misc` binary and the `eqvid set abc123"` command.
-For example, if the  hardware version like `abc123` ,
+For example, if the hardware version is like `abc123`:
 ```
 #ONT/system/misc> eqvid set "abc123"
 ```

-The get command can also be used to retrieve the set  hardware version.
+The get command can also be used to retrieve the configured hardware version.
 ```
 #ONT/system/misc> eqvid get
 eqvid: abc123